🐱 Scratch Learning Journey

 Work through each tutorial in order.
-Complete the tasks to unlock your inner coder.
+Complete the tasks below for each tutorial to unlock your inner coder.
 No experience needed — just curiosity!

 0 completed